Plein Air3 Day Paint-Out

-Scores of these special plein air artists will converge on downtown Jacksonville on April 19, 20, and 21, 2018 for a paint-out competition.
-Not only will these artists have the opportunity to paint scenic and historic places like the Pelletier House along the banks of the New River, the USO, the old Jacksonville Train Depot, the City Hall Tower, the Freedom Fountain, beautiful Wilson Bay, the Beirut, WWII, Vietnam, and 911 Memorials… but they have a chance to win cash awards for their work.
+Scores of these special plein air artists will converge on downtown Jacksonville on September 12, 13, and 14, 2019 for a paint-out competition.
+Not only will these artists have the opportunity to paint scenic and historic places like the Pelletier House along the banks of the New River, the USO, the old Jacksonville Train Depot, the City Hall Tower, the Freedom Fountain, beautiful Wilson Bay, the Beirut, WWII, Vietnam, and 911 Memorials…but they have a chance to win cash awards for their work.

 Special workshops and southern hospitality add to the experience.
 Spectators will enjoy seeing the artists at work and be able to purchase their original paintings at a Wet-Paint Sale to be held during the afternoon of Art Block outside the Council for the Arts building.

 Immediately after the judging on Saturday afternoon at the Art Block Street Festival, cash awards will be presented to winning artists.